Mosesochacha/phase-3-active-record-associations-tvland-lab/README.md

 #### Show

-- `#characters`: should return a list of all the character instances associated with the show.
+- `#characters`: should return a list of all the characters instances associated with the show.
 - `#network`: should return the network instance this show belongs to
-- `#actors_list`: Define a method in the `Show` class called `#actors_list` that returns an Array of the full names of each actor associated with a show.
+- `#actors_list`: Define a method in the `Show` class called `#actors_list` that returns an Array of the full names of each actor associated with the a show.
   Remember, a show should have many actors through characters. **Hint**: it may help to use another association macro to access the actors for the show.